chrisosaurus/icarus/README.md

 <img src="https://github.com/mkfifo/icarus/blob/master/resources/logo.jpg" alt="Logo" align="right" />

-Icarus is a programming language designed as an experiment to explore static verification of mutation contracts
+Icarus is a programming language designed as an experiment to explore mutation and aliasing control

-A hybrid imperative/functional language designed to explore the boundary between these 2 paradigms - trying to port some of the lessons and advantages from functional programming back to a more traditional imperative style.

 Allows controlled mutation and aliasing, but only when both caller and callee agree to it.
 No global mutable state.

-I am currently exploring a few potential options for how Icarus' "permissions" (ownership, aliasing,mutation) system will work.
+I am currently exploring a few potential options for how Icarus' "permissions" (ownership, aliasing, mutation, capabilities) system will work.

-The current proposal can be seen in [docs/language/mutability/proposal_05/permissions.md](https://github.com/mkfifo/icarus/blob/master/docs/language/mutability/proposal_05/permissions.md)

 Goals
 =====

-* Explicit, obvious and statically verifiable mutability
+* Explicit, obvious, and statically verifiable mutability
-* Strong statically verified type system
+* Strong statically verifiable type system
-* Runtime memory safety (no pointer arithmetic, arrays are bounds checked, all memory is intialised)
+* Runtime memory safety (no pointer arithmetic, arrays are bounds checked, all memory is initialised)

 Example